Skip to content

 PartitionBy Term

 You can apply the Cache.PartitionBy term to an entity type to indicate that entities in the cache should be refreshed one partition at a time (using loadPartition).
-For example, perhaps the back-end system has no operation that can retrieve all Customer entities in one call, but instead can only retrieve the customer entities for a particular Region (entity type) by RegionID (key property).
+For example, perhaps the back-end system has no operation that can retrieve all Customer entities in one call, but instead can only retrieve the customer entities for a particular Region (entity type) by RegionID (foreign key property).
 Then you could partition the customer entity type by Region/RegionID.

 Example: